josh314/grokipedia/README.md

-# scrappy
+# Ananzi
-Playing around with web scraping
+Crawling and comprehending Wikipedia